sensorlab/sna-lgtc-support/README.md

 connected (230V AC, 12V DC or the 5V supply from the USB gadget).

 To start, connect mini-USB cable to the USB gadget connector, bring up the USB network interface using DHCP and log in to 192.168.7.2 over *ssh*.
+In this case, no other power supply is needed.

+It is also possible to log in and work over the serial console.
+In this case, connect a mini-USB cable to the USB console connector and also connect another power supply (either 230V AC, 12V DC or 5V to the USB gadget).

 ![Annotated connectors on the SNA-LGTC board](figures/connectors.png)